Ke'Bryan Hayes Player Props: Pirates vs. Reds

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .213 with five doubles, a triple, a home run and seven walks.
+- Hayes has five doubles, two triples, a home run and seven walks while batting .226.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.